vitalets/global-cache/examples/cache-api-response/README.md

 # Cache API Response with Global Cache

-This example shows how to cache API response with the global cache.
+An example of caching API response with the global cache.

 ## Details